etnlbck/ollama-mcp/README.md

 npm run docker:run
 ```

-This container image installs Ollama, exposes the Ollama API on port `11434`, and persists models in `/data/ollama`.
+This container image installs Ollama, exposes the Ollama API on port `11434`, and expects a volume mounted at `/data/ollama` to persist models.

 ### Deploying on Railway